 Tree felling is among the most dangerous tasks facing any tree surgeon.
 There are many steps, safety considerations and precautionary measures which should always be adhered to for the successful felling of a tree.

-Epic Tree Care explains a 7-step process to fell trees safely and efficiently, while at the same time avoid potential hazards which can cause injury.
+Epic Tree Care explains a 7-step process to felling trees safely and efficiently, while at the same time avoid potential hazards which can cause injury.
+However we always recommend that you consult a qualified tree surgeon.

 The true results of felled trees can be found at the stump.
 The most important aspect is the hinge, especially the hinge length and width which controls the direction of the fall.